Charlie's Canine Hydrotherapy Clinic

 Why Hydrotherapy?

-Viscosity - movement in water is much slower on land- meaning if dogs have poor balance, they can be well supported in the water and even work on improving balance.
+Viscosity - movement in water is much slower than on land, meaning if dogs have poor balance, they can be well supported in the water and even work on improving balance.
+This viscosity also creates resistance, which is very beneficial for strengthening as the dog’s limbs push through the resistance of the water.

 Types of Conditions that Benefit from Hydrotherapy